rajguru7/sys-set-up/README.md

 ---

 **tldr**
 The tldr client installed using apt is not the official one.
-Also it has update issues.[[7]][7] It manually installs gh repo in ~/.local/share to update.
+Also it has update issues.[[7]](ext7) It manually installs gh repo in ~/.local/share to update.
 Current apt tldr client is referencing master branch which has been moved to main.
 Will use pip to install as it is official.

 ## Acknowledgements

-Thanks to @thePrimeagen for his youtube vides and the course on [frontend masters][https://frontendmasters.com/courses/developer-productivity/].
+Thanks to @ThePrimeagen for his youtube videos and the course on [frontend masters](https://frontendmasters.com/courses/developer-productivity/).
 Check out his set up at <https://github.com/ThePrimeagen/ansible>

 ## Learnings